 Excessive Absenteeism

-When a student receives ______ unexcused absences or the hourly equivalent in any semester, the Attendance Officer will follow the attached procedure for addressing barriers to the student’s attendance.
+When a student receives ______ unexcused absences or the hourly equivalent in any semester, the Attendance Officer will follow the district’s policy to address barriers to the student’s attendance.

 When a student is absent more than _______ days per year or the hourly equivalent and any portion of the absences is unexcused, the Attendance Officer may/shall file a report with the county attorney of the county in which the student resides.
 For example, if the student accumulates ____ days of excused absences due to documented illness and is tardy one time, the Attendance Officer must file a report with the appropriate county attorney.